SHRMu/ContextBasedSearchApplication/README.md

 2. Tensorflow model was trained and saved in Colaboratory, and then loaded by java code locally.

-3. Loading model from java code, the entity autocompletion is implemented with trieTree
+3. Loading model from java code, the entity autocompletion is implemented based on trieTree structure

+### Environment

+Elasticsearch 7.2.0

 ### Entity Embedding